ru-corporate/boo/README.md

 The package is maintained by [Evgeniy Pogrebnyak](https://github.com/epogrebnyak).

-Special thanks to [Daniil Chizhevskij](https://daniilchizhevskij.ml/) for PyPI collaboration, without his support `pip install boo` would bot be possible.
+Special thanks to [Daniil Chizhevskij](https://daniilchizhevskij.ml/) for PyPI collaboration, without his support `pip install boo` would not be possible.